mikhail-nikolskiy/opencv-wiki/OpenCV_GSoC_Application.md

 ### Why does your org want to participate in Google Summer of Code?

-OpenCV (Open Source Computer Vision Library, ~1M downloads/week) is a library of computer and deep learning vision routines widely used in Google itself.
+OpenCV (Open Source Computer Vision Library, 1-2M downloads/week) is a library of computer and deep learning vision routines used around the world and in Google itself.

+The simple answer to the question is that GSoC both introduces our org to a new set of people we may not have had a chance to interact with otherwise, and gives our mentors a chance to work on contributions to the library that they wanted to see done but had not found the resources to do.

 GSoC has been invaluable to OpenCV because the fields of computer vision and deep learning are rapidly evolving and the "extra hands" provided by GSoC help the library stay current with the latest routines.

 Coding for OpenCV benefits the students with visible modern code https://github.com/opencv/opencv/wiki/Coding_Style_Guide in a hot field.
-The admin co-founded two companies with former GSoC student that sold to Google in 2013 (Industrial Perception Inc), and Matterport in 2019 (Arraiy).
+The admin co-founded two companies with a former GSoC student one which sold to Google in 2013 (Industrial Perception Inc), and another which sold to Matterport in 2019 (Arraiy).
 We've co-written papers with advanced students and have placed students and mentors in various companies, including Google (https://www.linkedin.com/in/vincent-rabaud-3b592268/?originalSubdomain=fr).

-Some video of past GSoC contributions: (2020: https://studio.youtube.com/video/9dAMAvh2Em4) (2017: https://docs.opencv.org/master/da/d9d/tutorial_dnn_yolo.html) (2015: https://youtu.be/OUbUFn71S4s) (2014: https://youtu.be/3f76HCHJJRA) (2013: https://youtu.be/_TTtN4frMEA).
+Some video of past GSoC contributions: (2020: https://youtu.be/9dAMAvh2Em4) (2017: https://docs.opencv.org/master/da/d9d/tutorial_dnn_yolo.html) (2015: https://youtu.be/OUbUFn71S4s) (2014: https://youtu.be/3f76HCHJJRA) (2013: https://youtu.be/_TTtN4frMEA).

+### What would your org consider to be a successful summer?

+A successful summer is one where a supermajority of the projects (14/14 in 2020) become accepted pull requests having passed the functionality, unit test, style checks, docs, built bots, and pull master.
+We believe this goal produces the maximal benefit both to the students and to the org.

+We carefully select the students and the mentors to achieve this.
+In addition, the admin likes to see one published paper come out by at least one student-mentor pair.

 ### How many potential mentors have agreed to mentor this year?